Gedō (band)

 Gedō (外道), also romanized simply as Gedo or Gedou, is a Japanese rock band.
 They were formed in 1973.
-The band split a first time in 1976, and then reformed and split again several times.
-Their first self-titled album is highly acclaimed in their home country, having been featured on Rolling Stone's 100 greatest Japanese albums (N°24) and Julian Cope's Japrocksampler, among other lists.
+The band split up for the first time in 1976, then reformed and split again several times.
+Their first self-titled album is highly acclaimed in their home country, and was featured on Rolling Stone's 100 greatest Japanese albums (N°24) and Julian Cope's Japrocksampler, among other lists.